petrashin/parse-from-discord-to-telegram/README.md

 ```
 Create .env file as env.example where:
 - auth_token is your [discord auth token](https://www.androidauthority.com/get-discord-token-3149920/)
+- channel_id_1 is first discord channel id from which you will forward the messages
-- channel_id is discord channel id from which you will forward the messages
+- channel_id_2 is second discord channel id from which you will forward the messages
+- hashtag_1 is identifier of first discord channel
+- hashtag_2 is identifier of second discord channel
 - bot_token is your telegram bot token that you can get [here](https://t.me/BotFather)
-- chat_id is your channel id with -100 prefix [info](https://stackoverflow.com/a/56546442)
+- chat_id is your channel id [info](https://stackoverflow.com/a/56546442)

 Add created telegram bot to your channel.